 The Proposed Action would include a Recreation Zone extending the length of the project site with new features that would enhance passive and active recreational opportunities.
-The existing esplanade in this area would be enhanced with a variety of amenities that would improve opportunities for recreational use and new recreational space would be created on Piers 15 and 35.
-Along the esplanade, new benches and planters would be provided and the railing at the water's edge would be enhanced with lighting, fishing pole holders, and brackets for attaching historic placards and viewfinders for sights of interest.
-Arbors along the esplanade would provide shade, swings, and built-in lighting.
+The existing esplanade in this area would be enhanced with a variety of amenities that would improve opportunities for recreational use, and new recreational space would be created on Piers 15 and 35.
+Along the esplanade, new benches and planters would be provided, and the railing at the water's edge would be enhanced with lighting, fishing pole holders, and brackets for attaching historic placards and viewfinders for sights of interest.
 The existing esplanade would be widened with a pile-supported structure extending over the water between the BMB and Pier 11.
-Between Pier 11 and the Brooklyn Bridge, the esplanade would be enhanced with larger plants and trees in planter boxes would be interspersed between the Brooklyn Bridge to Pier 35 north of the Manhattan Bridge.
+The new overwater esplanade structure may pull away from the existing bulkhead line between the BMB and Pier 6, creating an archipelago with gaps where the historic bulkhead structure would be visible.
+Between Pier 11 and the Brooklyn Bridge, the esplanade would be enhanced with larger plants, and trees in planter boxes would be interspersed between the existing seating.
+The Proposed Action would also enhance the existing esplanade from the Brooklyn Bridge to Pier 35 north of the Manhattan Bridge.

 The Proposed Action would introduce new open space and recreational activities on piers that are currently vacant or dilapidated.
 Pier 15, which currently consists of four piles in the East River, would be reconstructed to provide recreational space and a docking area for vessels.
 A new transient boat marina would be created at the New Market Building pier, which is just north of Pier 17, for temporary mooring of small- to mid-sized vessels.
-The New Market Building itself would be demolished and a new structure housing a museum and retail space would be constructed.
-The existing vacant Pier 35 would be renovated to provide open space opportunities for family gatherings and would include picnic tables and outdoor grills.
-It is anticipated that a multilevel landscape could be created and a gently sloping path could rise to an elevated platform at the southeastern end of the pier.
-A launch for small boats may also be provided at the level of the river rather than above it.
+The New Market Building itself would be demolished, and a new structure housing a museum and retail space would be constructed.
+The existing vacant Pier 35 would be renovated to provide open space opportunities for family gatherings.
+It is anticipated that a multilevel landscape could be created, and a gently sloping path could rise to an elevated platform at the southeastern end of the pier.
+Public open space would be created at the northern end of Pier 36.
+At the south end of Pier 42, a cove would be created for public enjoyment and temporary mooring of small boats.
 A new "urban beach" would be created above the East River on Pier 42.
 Berms reminiscent of dunes would separate the promenade from the beach.
-Other open water areas may also be created at Pier 42.
+A protected open water area with a small craft launch would be created at the northern end of Pier 42.
+Active recreational amenities along the esplanade and on the piers would include beach volleyball courts, a bocce court, a dog run, and small craft launches.

 New passive recreational space would also be created at the southern end of the project site in front of the BMB.
-A new BMB plaza would be created to improve access to the BMB and Governors Island as well as to serve as the southern gateway to the new esplanade.
+A new BMB Plaza would be created to improve access to the BMB and Governors Island as well as to serve as the southern gateway to the new esplanade.
 The new plaza would connect the bikeway from the esplanade to Peter Minuit Plaza.